Here you can find all updates about Kabaddi in England, from Kabaddi in school to the National team.

-Until recently rectangular kabaddi has not been widely seen in the UK, with only a primitive version of the game being played in Hindu temples and in groups of Asian backgrounds.
+Until recently rectangular kabaddi has not been widely seen in the UK, with only a simple version of the game being played in Hindu communities and in groups of Asian backgrounds.

 Outside of University, there is a Birmingham team and a London team, and then there is the England Kabaddi team.
-The England Kabaddi team was properly formed in 2013 and recently took part in the 2016 Kabaddi World Cup with players from London School of Economics and Imperial College London in the squad.
-England came fourth in their group and so did not make it to the semi finals having lost to India, Korea and Bangladesh.
+The England Kabaddi team was properly formed in 2013 and recently took part in the 2016 Kabaddi World Cup with players from London School of Economics and Imperial College London.

 England came fourth in their group beating Australia and Argentina but losing to India, South Korea and Bangladesh.